ben-vanv/getdata-031-courseproject/README.md

 >- An identifier of the subject who carried out the experiment.

 The task for the course project includes the following:
-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement
 3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The processing logic related to the above is encapsulated in one R script called run_analysis.R